 Makar Sankranti is an occasion for us to recognize the “newness” of our being.
 We cannot control what happened in the past or what will happen in the future.
 But, we can live with full awareness in the present and experience the newness of our being and the nature around us.

 Students must have found this essay on “Makar Sankranti” useful for improving their essay writing skills.
-They can get the study material and latest update on CBSE/ICSE/State Board/Competitive Exams, at BYJU’S.
+They can get the study material and the latest updates on CBSE/ICSE/State Board/Competitive Exams, at BYJU’S.